HGARgG-0710/math-expressions.js/README.md

 ### 5.average()

 This function takes a numeric array and returns an average of all its values.
+An average may be truncated or not, depending upon the fact was a second argument (a boolean) passed(as true) or not(or passed, but as false).
+This may be useful, when you want to get a truncated average.

 ### 6.min()